-As promised, I’m not going to deep dive into keyword research, density or any of the usual here.
-My focus here are on the basic tips that you can apply now, and as you write new content, that will remain evergreen (you don’t have to perpetually tweak and update) over the long haul.
+As promised, I’m not going to deep dive into keyword research, density, or any of the usual here.
+My focus here is on the basic tips that you can apply now, and as you write new content, that will remain evergreen (you don’t have to perpetually tweak and update) over the long haul.

 If and when you hire an SEO professional, you will make their job easier, and often less expensive, if you follow these basics.
 For those of you who can’t yet afford an SEO professional, these tips, along with the #1 Rule above, will serve you well.